Zachary Pearce

-Zachary Pearce, sometimes known as Zachariah (8 September 1690 – 29 June 1774), was an English Bishop of Bangor and Bishop of Rochester.
+Zachary Pearce (8 September 1690 – 29 June 1774), sometimes known as Zachariah Pearce, was an English Bishop of Bangor and Bishop of Rochester.
 He was a controversialist and a notable early critical writer defending John Milton, attacking Richard Bentley's 1732 edition of Paradise Lost the following year.

 Life

 Pearce was born the son of Thomas or John Pearce, a distiller, in 1690 in the parish of St Giles, High Holborn.
-He first attended Great Ealing School. and then Westminster School.
+He first attended Great Ealing School and then Westminster School.
 He graduated BA from Trinity College, Cambridge in 1713/4 and MA in 1717.